wellcomecollection/docs/adr/github_permissions.md

 The [@wellcomecollection/buildkite-reviewers](https://github.com/orgs/wellcomecollection/teams/buildkite-reviewers) group **MUST** be added as a code owner for any Buildkite pipelines when new repositories are added or existing ones updated.

+You can use this template repository when starting a new project that needs CI: https://github.com/wellcomecollection/buildkite-template

 It's necessary to enforce this relationship so that only code that has been properly reviewed can be run in our [Buildkite CI environment](https://buildkite.com/wellcomecollection).
 CI can assume roles across accounts and changes need to be reviewed properly to maintain permission boundaries.